inno-devops-labs/S24-core-course-labs/app_python/README.md

 1. Run the application by executing the command: `python app.py`.
 2. Open a web browser and visit `http://localhost:5000` to see the current time in Moscow.

+## Unit Tests

+The application includes comprehensive unit tests to ensure its functionality and quality.
+These tests cover various aspects of the application, including the routes, rendering, and time updates.

+To run the unit tests, execute the following command:

+    python -m unittest test_app.py

 ## Contributing

 Contributions to enhance the functionality of the application are welcome.
 To contribute, please follow these steps: